What is an ARIA property and Why Does it Matter?

 Understanding an ARIA property is important knowledge to have as you begin to improve your website so that it is accessible to all users, especially when you’re aiming to include the 1 billion people in the world who are living with a disability.
 By having an accessible website, you ensure that those with vision impairments, motor disabilities, cognitive disorders, and more can understand and navigate all your company has to offer.
-Without an accessible website, these users cannot use their assistive technologies to navigate and are unable to browse the site.
+Without an accessible website, these users cannot use their assistive technologies to navigate and cannot browse the site.

 So, what exactly is an ARIA property, you ask?
 ARIA (Accessible Rich Internet Applications) is a set of specific attributes that define ways to make web applications and web content (particularly web content that is developed with JavaScript) more accessible to people living with certain disabilities.